riontech-xten/multy-viewtype-recyclerview/README.md

 ## Conclusion
 A single RecyclerView with a small, consistent item model and clear adapter patterns makes multi-type lists maintainable and extensible.
 The MultyViewTypeRecyclerView project is a practical reference: its architecture shows how to map domain data to a list of typed items and how to keep adapters simple and modular.

----

-If you'd like, I can now:
-- Commit this `README.md` to a local Git commit (I can run git commands),
-- Add an example `AdBanner` view type to the project (end-to-end), or
-- Produce a GitHub-flavored Markdown ready to paste into an external blog platform.

-Tell me which of the above you'd like next.